-The advantages of a wired solution is generally better sound quality and is a wider variety of different speakers to choose from.
-Wired speakers generally have better sound quality because the speaker is not limited to bandwidth, and they have better power handling.
+On the other hand, the advantage of a wired solution is you get generally better sound quality and a wider variety of speakers to choose from.
+Wired speakers generally have better sound quality because the speaker is not limited to bandwidth and they have better power handling.

 Multi-room audio capability allows you to use the A/V receiver to provide independent sound in another room.
-This can maximize the usefulness of your receiver by using it to deliver music elsewhere in the home, giving you a bigger bang for the buck.
+This can maximize the usefulness of your receiver by using it to deliver music elsewhere in the home, so you get a bigger bang for your buck.

 If you don’t want to fuss around with components and just need better audio for your TV, you can opt for a sound bar.
 Sound bars are an ultimate all-in-one solution that keeps things tidy and compact.
 Some sound bars also act as a receiver, meaning you can route other components through it, eliminating the need for a separate receiver.

 Many will play streaming music and some manufacturer’s systems can also work with multi-room audio components around your house.